haakemon/oslo-bysykkel-locations/README.md

 ### Starting devserver
 - Execute `yarn` to install dependencies
 - Execute `yarn start` to start the devserver.
 The port where the page can be reached should be displayed in the terminal.

+### Running tests

+Tests for larger interactive components are better suited to test with integration tests, using tools like Cypress.
+These types of tests are not added yet.

+To run the unit tests with coverage information, execute `yarn test-coverage`.